CISSP · Question #1094

 Modern office printers and copiers often contain internal hard disk drives that store copies of every document printed, scanned, or copied, representing the greatest privacy risk for PII upon disposal.
 Failing to sanitize or destroy this HDD before disposal can expose large volumes of sensitive data.

-- A. A document left on the platen glass is a transient, physical risk limited to a single document and is easily mitigated by a visual inspection before disposal, making it far less significant than persistent stored data.
+A document left on the platen glass is a transient, physical risk limited to a single document and is easily mitigated by a visual inspection before disposal, making it far less significant than persistent stored data.

-- B. Network configuration information (e.g., Wi-Fi credentials, IP settings) is an organizational security risk but does not directly constitute PII and therefore does not represent the greatest privacy risk to personally identifiable information.
+Network configuration information (e.g., Wi-Fi credentials, IP settings) is an organizational security risk but does not directly constitute PII and therefore does not represent the greatest privacy risk to personally identifiable information.

-- D. While transfer rollers can retain faint toner impressions of recently printed pages, the imprints are typically fragile, degraded, and limited to the last few pages processed, making this a minimal and impractical risk compared to a searchable HDD full of stored documents.
+While transfer rollers can retain faint toner impressions of recently printed pages, the imprints are typically fragile, degraded, and limited to the last few pages processed, making this a minimal and impractical risk compared to a searchable HDD full of stored documents.

-Concept tested.
-Secure disposal of devices with persistent PII storage
+Concept tested: Secure disposal of devices with persistent PII storage

-Reference. https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf
+Source: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf

 Topics